gravity981/mbedeval/README.md

   * E.g. [Atom](https://atom.io/)
 * Use different IDEs for different tasks
   * Keil for building and Debugging
     * How to automate/script Keil Build?
+Mbed CLI Tools?
   * E.g. Visual Studio with [Resharper](https://www.jetbrains.com/resharper-cpp/?fromMenu)
   to develop application
     * How to configure build for simulation on localhost?